 There are endless topics that could be used to film in a training video.
 For example, a company may decide to film one to induct new employees into the business or to show workplace safety demonstrations.

-To avoid losing your audiences attention, the video shouldn’t be longer than 7 minutes.
-In fact, if you have many messages to share, we recommend you to split up your training into several sessions, this might consist of shorter bite size videos.
+To avoid losing your audience’s attention, the video shouldn’t be longer than 7 minutes.
+In fact, if you have many messages to share, we recommend you split up your training into several sessions, which might consist of shorter bite-size videos.

 Benefits of filming a Training Video

 It is widely known that video works better than text as people see it as a more engaging tool.
 What’s more, a training video is more cost-efficient than organising an in-person class, especially if you are dealing with audiences located in different cities, countries or time zones.
 This will help you to avoid travel and accommodation expenses.

 Because it allows you to both demonstrate and explain to viewers what they need to know, video is the perfect way to create how-tos and training videos.
 Plus, compared to text-only approaches, video is naturally more engaging.

 Consider this.
 Which one do you prefer to do: Would you rather read 10 pages of black-and-white instructions than see a video that demonstrates how to do something precisely?
 We don’t think so.

 Unlike the in-person classes, people can watch training videos when and where they like and as many times as they need.
 In fact, once filmed they can be used for years and if some updates are needed, you can always hire an editor to modify it.
 Summing up, training videos provide a higher ROI than any other training method.

 In conclusion, the following are the main advantages of producing training videos: